- Change Currency:

-Joseph Lucier has earned a respected and well-established reputation in the city's luxury residential market since joining Sotheby's International Realty in 1999.
-As a native San Franciscan, Joseph’s strong ties with property owners, his deep knowledge of the city's established neighborhoods, and access to brokerage community "scoop" offers his clients unparalleled access to opportunities in the residential marketplace.
-Whether representing sellers of fine properties or identifying residences for qualified buyers, Joseph skillfully assists his clients in defining and achieving their goals.
-His client-centric approach is his brand hallmark and consistently accounts for repeat business and referrals from his satisfied clientele.
+Highly regarded for representing San Francisco's finest luxury properties, Joseph Lucier has earned a respected and well-established reputation in the city's luxury residential market since joining Sotheby's International Realty in 1999.
+As a native San Franciscan, Mr. Lucier's love of the city's history, beauty and architecture inspires the work he does every day.
+His strong ties with property owners, his deep knowledge of the city's established neighborhoods, and invaluable access to market scoop offers his clients unparalleled opportunities in the residential marketplace.
+When representing sellers of fine properties or identifying residences for qualified buyers, Joseph skillfully assists his clients to define and achieve their goals.
+His core belief in the development and integration of quality relationships is a brand hallmark and consistently accounts for repeat business and referrals from his satisfied clientele.
 Notable transactions include the long standing record sales price of $11,000,000 for a Cow Hollow single-family home, the sale of Pacific Heights' largest penthouse, and a two-year standing record for San Francisco's most expensive cooperative apartment.

 Joseph's longtime interest in architecture led him to become the President of the Institute of Classical Architecture and Art's Northern California Chapter.
 Joseph also serves on the Board of Directors for the First Tee of San Francisco and is involved with the Fine Arts Museums of San Francisco, the San Francisco Fall Antiques Show, and the Olympic Club.
 He was the past president and chairman of the Bachelors of San Francisco.
 His personal interests include golf, skiing, cultural affairs, international travel, gourmet cooking, and jazz music.
 Joseph received his BA in Art History from CSU Chico.